rgeraldes24/solc/docs/using-the-compiler.rst

             // If files are used, their directories should be added to the command-line via
             // `--allow-paths <path>`.
           ]
-          // If language is set to "SolidityAST", an AST needs to be supplied under the "ast" key.
+          // If language is set to "HyperionAST", an AST needs to be supplied under the "ast" key.
           // Note that importing ASTs is experimental and in particular that:
           // - importing invalid ASTs can produce undefined results and
           // - no proper error reporting is available on invalid ASTs.